 There were occasional Easter Sundays that we stayed in our Sunday best dress all day to help keep us in the attitude of remembering our Savior.
 Some families do this every Sunday to help remind them to keep the Sabbath day holy all day long.

-It helped us to separate in our minds that the arrival of the Easter Bunny was in no way… Click To Tweet
+It helped us to separate in our minds that the arrival of the Easter Bunny was in no way related to the Resurrection of Jesus Christ.
+Click To Tweet

 Music always played a big part of my childhood.
 We sang together a lot.
 When you grow up in a small town and can’t afford to do much of anything you find ways to occupy your time.
 So we sang and we focused on the Savior and found ways to worship him through music.
 It helped bring peace into our home.
 In fact I used to annoy my family whenever my siblings started to argue, I would play and sing loudly the hymn “Where can I turn for peace” on the piano.
 It irritated them but they stopped fighting!